 During those days, I was very football holic, and was a player for ANFA Kaski (All Nepal Football Association) and Garden Football Club.
 Days turned into studies, when I was very interested in Mathematics especially solving the problems related to Geometry.

 This is my under-graduate senior thesis.
-I will develop a new software toolkit for CDT which will be freely available under the GNU public license and contribute to the open source community.
+I have developed a new software toolkit for CDT without preferred foliation in (1+1) dimensional Quantum universe which will be freely available under the GNU public license and contribute to the open source community.

 I have implemented the Ising 2D model in python v3.5. with Object Oriented approach.
 And I consider, this is my first simulation project.
 In this work, my main contribution is on the code optimization.
 I finished this simulation in the sense that I learned some basics of Monte-Carlo Simulation and achieved results that were comparable to Onsager’s solution.
 After getting the data from simulation, I have presented all my results in a report “A short visit on Ising 2D model".
 I have also presented the poster of this work in "International Conference on Physics of Space and Materials (ICPSM 2017)”.